HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 ## How do we load our JavaScript?
 The way we load JavaScript has a significant impact on the overall experience.

-JavaScript, by default, is parser blocking.
+JavaScript, by default, is _parser-blocking_.
 In other words, when the browser discovers a script element, it must pause parsing of the HTML until the script has been downloaded, parsed and executed.
 It's a significant bottleneck and a common contributor to pages that are slow to render.

 We can start to offset some of the cost of loading JavaScript by loading scripts either asynchronously (which only halts the HTML parser during the parse and execution phases, but not during the download phase) or deferred (which doesn't halt the HTML parser at all).
 Both attributes are only available on external scripts—inline scripts cannot have them applied.